nikopartanen/doc-to-indesign/README.md

 Lots of things are just online without clear license information, so I just add here links and documentation to the things I find work well.

-**Note:** In most of the cases these are edits the document author most likely should not do, unless they are profoundly familiar with what is being discussed here.
+**Note one:** In most of the cases these are edits the document author most likely should not do, unless they are profoundly familiar with what is being discussed here.

+**Note two:** Internet is full of professional descriptions of different workflows, I just try to document here what I'm usually doing.
+What is typical for the texts I work with is that they contains lots of special characters and are often in languages that are not typographically very well supported.

 ## Word Macros